GSA/digitalgov.gov/content/events/2022/08/2022-08-11-uswds-monthly-call-august-2022.md

 **Slide 75:** This process resulted in identifying the following pattern focus areas:

-- User profiles
+- User profiles.
-- Complex forms
+- Complex forms.
-- Language selection
+- Language selection.

 **Slide 76:** And these are the patterns we're completing: